Flux Cored, Applications, plus MIG Pipe weld Data.

 [c] rarely utilize the best FCA weld practices - techniques for the specific applications.

-of classroom training.
-The vertical up weld on the right using the same consumables is not optimum, but it did past an X-Ray evaluation, and for the ship yard thats money in the bank.
+While the vertical up welds on the right were not optimum, the multi-pass welds did pass both an X-Ray evaluation and bend tests, and for the Aker ship yard share holders, that's money in the bank.

 Even when the

-welders have good skills, this type of training allows them to optimize the performance of the tools (weld equipment) they uses which increases the welder's weld quality
+welders have the highest possible skills, this type of training allows them to optimize the performance of the tools (weld equipment) they uses which increases both the weld quality

 and productivity capability.
 What was also important, was each welder became aware

-of the unique flux cored weld parameters and technique requirements necessary
+of the unique flux cored weld parameters and technique and best practice requirements necessary

 to address the extensive different size root gaps over the ceramic.
 With all weld personnel the process training will ensure weld productivity will typically be increased